 FDA pregnancy category C. It is not known whether darunavir will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
 HIV can be passed to your baby if you are not properly treated during pregnancy.
 Take all of your HIV medicines as directed to control your infection.

 Darunavir can make birth control pills less effective.
-Ask your doctor about using a non-hormone method of birth control (such as a condom, diaphragm, spermicide) to prevent pregnancy while taking darunavir.
+Ask your doctor about using non hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while taking darunavir.

 Women with HIV or AIDS should not breast-feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

-Darunavir and ritonavir should not be given to a child younger than 6 years old.
+Darunavir and ritonavir should not be given to a child younger than 3 years old, or a child who weighs less than 22 pounds.

 How should I take darunavir (Prezista)?